akkssup/github-pages-with-jekyll/_posts/2021-06-14-my-first-blog-post.md

 insta - akarshsrivastava_

-Brag Sheet: Mechanical lead in robotics, build coordinator Science Olympiad, founder ebesports Silver 1 in valorant, I have played CSGO before
+Brag Sheet: Mechanical lead in robotics, build coordinator Science Olympiad, founder of EBesports, Gold 3 in valorant and I am good at CSGO.